 Term Definition -W- wage Generally interchangeable with salary, though the latter is generally associated with annual compensation, while a wage implies an hourly basis of annual remuneration.
 WAN Wide Area Network. ward (of the State) A person under the control or protection of the State.
-Wards of the State include prison inmates, State hospital residents and others in the custody of and housed by the State. warrant An instrument authorizing payment to a designated payee upon availability of funds. waste The loss or misuse of State resources that results from deficient practices, system controls, or decisions.
+Wards of the State include prison inmates, State hospital residents and others in the custody of and housed by the State. warrant An instrument authorizing payment to a designated payee upon availability of funds. warranty A written guarantee, issued to the purchaser of an article by its manufacturer, promising to repair or replace it, if the need arises, within a specified period of time. waste The loss or misuse of State resources that results from deficient practices, system controls, or decisions.
 An example of waste is not taking advantage of an available prompt pay discount. web-based medium A medium by which credit card transactions are conducted over the Internet, administered by an authorized agent, but not including transactions conducted using the State Portal. website A group of programs, graphics, screens, documents and data maintained on the World Wide Web for a particular purpose and regarded as a single entity. whole-month convention In computing depreciation and amortization, the practice of treating an asset as having been in service for an entire month, irrespective of which day of the month the asset is actually placed in service. wireless device A wireless device is any piece of equipment that can transmit signals using an internal radio.
 The term wireless device includes cellular telephones and mobile phones as well as any portable equipment that supports wireless voice and/or data telecommunications by any means and bearing any brand name.
 Wireless devices may include, but are not limited to: mobile Internet and e-mail devices, wireless network interface devices and cards, smart phones, multimedia phones, BlackBerry® devices, Droids, iPhones, pagers, personal digital assistants, wireless routers, palm top computers, tablet computers, hand held computers, etc.